Machine Learning and Data Science (June 2016—Present)

 African American Brain Health Initiative

-The objectives of this project were to increase brain health awareness and research participation in predominantly African American communities, especially in Newark and the Greater Newark Area.
+The objectives of this project are to increase brain health awareness and research participation in predominantly African American communities, especially in Newark and the Greater Newark Area.
 We increased participation in research experiments, stimulated conversations about research that ought to be conducted in local communities, and convinced and trained young (high school and college) students of color to pursue careers in neuroscience.

 During my final year, my contribution to this project included ~30 talks to audiences of ~15-100 people at churches, senior centers, and publicly assisted housing units in Newark, NJ.
 The content of these talks included sharing information about increased risk for brain disease in African American communities, lifestyle habits that are known to predict better brain health outcomes, and the need for more research participation from minority communities in both experiments and the scientific process.
 I dedicated a significant amount of time during these events for Q&A to address questions and concerns about research participation, ethics, rights of participants, and handling of collected data.